lesro/change_unlimited/README.md

 * Portland, OR shows up as number 2, why is there such a concentration in this city?
 Does it come from mulitple or single sources?
 * **Note:** Interestingly enough, CA cities take up only 3 spots and are lower in the rankings.
 Does marijuana legalization have something to do with this?
 NYC, as expected, takes the number 1 spot, the financial capital of the world.

-Next, we wanted to take a look at how the IRS classifies organizations and see if there are any categories that stand out.
+Next, I wanted to take a look at how the IRS classifies organizations and see if there are any categories that stand out.
 Two things to note about these classifications, the IRS uses 2 categories to identify non-profit organizations, Subsections and Foundation.

 * **Subsection:** are the codes shown under section 501(c) of the Internal Revenue Code of 1986, which define the category under which an organization may be exempt.